Arbor Law Limited – Complaints Handling Policy

 You should enclose all relevant correspondence or documentation to support your complaint.

-What will happen once we have received your complaint?
+What will happen once we have received your complaint

 For further information, you can write to the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ or at enquiries@legalombudsman.org.uk.
-You can telephone them on 0300 555 0333.
+You can telephone them on 0300 555 0333 between 9:00 and 17:00.

 You may also be able to object to our invoice by applying to the court for an assessment under Part III of the Solicitors Act 1974.
 If you exercise this right, you could be prevented from making a complaint to the Legal Ombudsman.
 In addition, if you apply to the court for an assessment and if all or part of the bill remains unpaid at the end of that assessment, we are entitled to charge interest.
 There are strict time limits that apply to this process and you may wish to seek independent legal advice on the issue.